atais/ng2-eonasdan-datetimepicker/README.md

 ## Examples

-* Simple example, with one datetimepicker: http://embed.plnkr.co/bUVVQu/
+* Simple example, with one datetimepicker: https://embed.plnkr.co/vnU3TedIRqOFGXWRbXt0/

-*I would appreciate any help with making the demo better.
-I do not know SystemJS well.
-Comments in code or disabled elements show features I have not managed to port from Angular 1 demos.
-Thanks*
+*I would appreciate any help with providing the demos of this library.
+Detailed information: https://github.com/atais/ng2-eonasdan-datetimepicker/issues/3*
+* Example with two, linked datetimepickers: WIP
+* Validation example: WIP
+* From/To validation example: WIP

 ## Directive usage